Vitalikas02/Vitalikas02/README.md

-Hello everyone, I'm Vitaly, and I'm a begginer developer
+Hello everyone, I'm Vitaliy, and I'm a begginer developer